Soft skills & personality

 “Work expands so as to fill the time available for its completion.”

-Take a few minutes to determine your daily availabilities.
+Take a few minutes to determine your daily availability.

-How would you like to plan your life? – It is in your hands.
+How do you want to plan your life? – It’s up to you.

 Set yourself clear time frames

-– in your calendar – and protect your time.
-Communicate this to your employees and family to gain more understanding – preferably before the respective appointment begins.
+– preferably in your calendar – and protect your time.
+Communicate this to your coworkers and family to gain more understanding – preferably before the respective appointment begins.

 Give your counterpart a friendly hint: “I have / we have scheduled 30 minutes for our appointment, okay?”.
-This means that you are both entering into a deal and will use the time available effectively – benefiting both sides.
+This way you both make a deal and use the time available effectively – both sides benefit.

 The same applies to private appointments, such as time at the gym.
 Set yourself a clear goal here too, for example exactly one hour.
-This way you avoid unnecessary procrastination and focus on the essentials.
+This will help you avoid unnecessary procrastination and focus on the essentials.

 We often want far too much in life at the same time, which usually overwhelms us.
 Not all goals have to be so big that they intimidate us.
 Priorities can help you to focus on the essentials – they become powerful routines for your everyday life.